Self-doubt and impostor syndrome

 • Feel everyone will eventually figure out you’re a “phony”

-• Downplay your own success, intelligence or expertise, even in areas where you know you are highly skilled
+• Downplay your own success, intelligence or expertise, even in areas where you know you’re highly skilled

 Different ways to experience impostor syndrome

-In each of these types, failing to reach their own unreasonable standards evokes shame.
+In each of these types, failing to reach their own unreasonable standards can evoke shame.

 People with high levels of self-doubt or who experience impostor syndrome often: